Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Introduction

-This theorem reproves some of the cases covered in~\cite{lundman2015computing,sano2014seshadri} and adds many new cases, even some where we can only conjecture what the Newton--Okounkov function looks like.
-We would like to point out that it was Ito in \cite{ito13,ito14}, who first studied the connection between Seshadri constants and Newton--Okounkov bodies (partially in the toric setting as well), however, he is mostly concerned with non-trivial lower bounds on Seshadri constants and so his work yields no rationality results.
+This theorem reproves some of the cases covered in~\cite{ito13,ito14,lundman2015computing,sano2014seshadri} and adds many new cases, even some, where we can only conjecture what the Newton--Okounkov function looks like.
+We construct specific examples where the methods of Ito, Sano, or Lundman do not apply, see Theorem~\ref{thm:seshadri-construction}.

-It is worth mentioning at this point that certain pairs of subgraphs of Newton--Okounkov functions associated to torus-invariant and non-torus-invariant flags happen to be equidecomposable (cf. Remark~\ref{rem:equidecomposable}).
-This is an exciting and unexpected phenomenon with possible ties to the mutations studied in \cite{CFKLRS}.
-We offer a conjectural explanation for this phenomenon.